Agnes Newton Keith: Philippines, Libya and later years

 In 1953 Harry joined the Food and Agriculture Organization (FAO) of the United Nations, and was posted to the Philippines, based in Manila.
 Agnes wrote Bare Feet in the Palace about post-war life in the Philippines, culminating in the 1953 election.
 It was published in 1955.
 Harry became FAO Representative in Libya, and served six years as forestry adviser in the country.
 He retired in 1964.

 True to form, she wrote about her experiences in the country, publishing Children of Allah, between the Sea and the Sahara in 1966.
 In 1959, she was named an Alpha Gamma Delta Distinguished Citizen.

 The Keiths retired to British Columbia, where Agnes continued writing.
 Her first novel, Beloved Exiles, was published in 1972.
 It was set in North Borneo in the period between 1936 and 1951.
 Her last book, Before the Blossoms Fall: Life and Death in Japan, was published in 1975.

 Death

-Agnes Newton Keith died at age 80 in Oak Bay, British Columbia, in 1982; her husband died the same year.
+Agnes Newton Keith died at age 80 in Oak Bay, British Columbia on March 30, 1982.
+Her husband died a few months later the same year.